Azure IoT Edge supported platforms

-Feature requests - The Azure IoT Edge product tracks feature requests via the product's User Voice page.
+Feature requests - The Azure IoT Edge product tracks feature requests via the product's Azure feedback community.

 Azure IoT Edge modules are implemented as containers, so IoT Edge needs a container engine to launch them.
 Microsoft provides a container engine, moby-engine, to fulfill this requirement.
 This container engine is based on the Moby open-source project.
 Docker CE and Docker EE are other popular container engines.
 They're also based on the Moby open-source project and are compatible with Azure IoT Edge.
 Microsoft provides best effort support for systems using those container engines; however, Microsoft can't ship fixes for issues in them.
 For this reason, Microsoft recommends using moby-engine on production systems.

 Azure IoT Edge runs on most operating systems that can run containers; however, not all of these systems are equally supported.
 Operating systems are grouped into tiers that represent the level of support users can expect.

 - Tier 1 systems are supported.
 For tier 1 systems, Microsoft:

 - has this operating system in automated tests

 - Tier 2 systems are compatible with Azure IoT Edge and can be used relatively easily.
 For tier 2 systems:

 - Microsoft has done informal testing on the platforms or knows of a partner successfully running Azure IoT Edge on the platform